absmach/magistrala-docs/docs/user-guide/clients/clients.md

 ![View client](../../img/clients/client-view.png)

-This will lead you to the client configuration page, where you can view all the client configurations.
+This will lead you to the client configuration page, where you can view all the client details.

 ![View client configurations](../../img/clients/client-view-config.png)

 ## Configurations

-This page consists of both the client configurations which are the client details and the bootstrap configuration which are the bootstrap details for the client.
+This page consists of key information relating to the specific Client which can be retrieved in an instance.
+There are fields such as Tags and Metadata that assist in further classification and search functionalites for the clients.

 ### Client Configuration